uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

                 encoder = DatasetEncoder.load_attribute(encoder, encoder_file, attribute)
             return encoder

-Unit testing the new Encoder
+Unit testing the new encoder
 ----------------------------

 To test the new encoder: